 But, how to go about abandoned cart recovery?

 a.
 Easy Navigation: Make the landing page easy to navigate through.
-Every element needs to be designed in a way that it dominates on the screen.
-Be it on-site search option, add to cart, or save for later; every element should be visibly distinguishable so that one’s intent and actions stay in harmony.
+Every element needs to be designed in a way that it dominates the screen.
+Be it an on-site search option, add to cart, or save for later, every element should be visibly distinguishable so that one’s intent and actions stay in harmony.

 b.
-Easy Cart Alteration: Sometimes the visitor can mistakenly add more items to the cart than required, or vice-versa.
+Easy Cart Alteration: Sometimes, the visitor can mistakenly add more items to the cart than required, or vice-versa.
 It should be made convenient to add/delete items in the cart without much hassle.
-Otherwise, the broken user experience will lead to increased shopping cart abandonment rate.
+Otherwise, the broken user experience will lead to an increased shopping cart abandonment rate.

 c.
-Color Combinations: The “Add to Cart” CTA and the “Save for Later” CTA needs to have distinguishable & dominant color backgrounds.
+Color Combinations: The “Add to Cart” CTA and the “Save for Later” CTA needs to have different & dominant color backgrounds.
 In short, a consistent and logical visual hierarchy should be maintained throughout the platform.
-In case your eCommerce store chooses to develop a Magento platform, they have a great variety of themes to choose from to create a beautiful design altogether.
+If your eCommerce store chooses to develop a Magento platform, they have a great variety of themes to choose from to create a beautiful design altogether.

-Mobile page load time is an essential criterion that counts when it comes to converting a visitor into a customer.
+Mobile page load time is an essential criterion that counts when converting a visitor into a customer.
 A study by Google revealed something alarming about mobile page speeds and respective bouncing rates.
 See it for yourself.

 In short, faster is better to eliminate the probability of shopping cart abandonment.

 But how to optimize mobile performance?